Expressive Arts Workshops for Overwhelmed Neurodivergent Adults (Online)

 You’re not failing at self‑care.

-You’re likely navigating a nervous system that’s been doing a lot for a long time.
+You’re navigating a nervous system that’s been doing a lot for a long time.

 These 75–90 minute live workshops offer a creative reset — a pause from pushing, over‑analyzing, and coping your way through everything.